bidaye-lab/dlc_utilities/proofreading_gui/README.md

 ## 🎯 Overview

-The Proofreading GUI is designed specifically for researchers working with fly position data using DeepLabCut and Anipose.
+The Proofreading GUI is designed for researchers working with fly position data using DeepLabCut and Anipose.
 It provides:

 - **Pose correction** with drag-and-drop
 - **Automated error detection** explained in [Error Detection](#-error-detection-system) and more in depth with [Technical Details](#-technical-details)